-UNCTAD's work programme on international investment agreements is implemented by a team of UNCTAD staff members and consultants headed by Karl P. Sauvant, Khalil Hamdani and Pedro Roffe, including Marianela Bruno-Pollero, Arghyrios A. Fatouros, John Gara, Anna Joubin-Bret, Sanjaya Lall, Peter T. Muchlinski and Jörg Weber.
-Administrative support is provided by Séverine Excoffier.
+UNCTAD's work programme on international investment agreements is implemented by a team of UNCTAD staff members and consultants headed by Karl P. Sauvant, Khalil Hamdani and Pedro Roffe and including Marianela Bruno-Pollero, S.M.
+Bushehri, Arghyrios A. Fatouros, John Gara, Anna Joubin-Bret, Sanjaya Lall, Patricia Mira Pontón, Peter T. Muchlinski, Aimé Murigande, Patrick Robinson and Jörg Weber.
+Administrative support is provided by Hélène Dufays-Budhdeo and Séverine Excoffier.

-UNCTAD has carried out a number of activities related to the work programme in cooperation with other intergovernmental organizations, including the Secretariat of the Andean Community, I'Agence pour la Francophonie, the Inter-Arab Investment Guarantee Corporation, the League of Arab States, the Organization of American States, la Secretaria de Integración Económica Centroamericana and the World Trade Organization.
+UNCTAD has carried out a number of activities related to the work programme in cooperation with other intergovernmental organizations, including the Secretariat of the Andean Community, l'Agence pour la Francophonie, the Inter-Arab Investment Guarantee Corporation, the League of Arab States, the Organization of American States, La Secretaria de Integración Económica Centroamericana and the World Trade Organization.
 UNCTAD has also cooperated with non-governmental organizations, including the German Foundation for International Development, the Centro de Estudios Interdisciplinarios de Derecho Industrial y Económico - la Universidad de Buenos Aires, the Consumer Unity and Trust Society - India, the Economic Research Forum - Cairo, the European Roundtable of Industrialists, the Friedrich Ebert Foundation, the International Confederation of Free Trade Unions, Oxfam, SOMO - Centre for Research on Multinational Corporations, the Third World Network, la Universidad del Pacifico, the University of the West Indies, and World Wildlife Fund International.

 Funds for the work programme have so far been received from Australia, Brazil, Canada, France, Japan, the Netherlands, Norway, Sweden, Switzerland, the United Kingdom and the European Commission.
-China, Egypt, Guatemala, India, Jamaica, Japan, Malaysia, Morocco, Peru, Sri Lanka and Venezuela have also contributed to the work programme by hosting regional symposia.
+Countries such as China, Egypt, Guatemala, India, Jamaica, Malaysia, Morocco, Peru, Sri Lanka and Venezuela have also contributed to the work programme by hosting regional symposia.
 All of these contributions are gratefully acknowledged.